 Beaver Trail is a 3.2 mile lightly trafficked loop trail located near Junction, Illinois that features a lake and is rated as difficult.
-The trail is primarily used for hiking, camping, fishing, horses, and backpacking and is accessible from January until January.
+The trail offers a number of activity options and is best used from January until January.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash